Ciph3r007/ai-club-assignments/README.md

 A submission cell turns green once the member's `week-NN/` folder on `main` contains anything other than the placeholder `dummy.txt`.

-### Enabling GitHub Pages (one-time, organiser)

-1. Push this repo to `main`.
-2. Repo settings → Pages → Source: "Deploy from a branch" → Branch: `main`,
-   folder: `/ (root)` → Save.
-3. After ~1 min the dashboard is live at the URL above.

 ## Adding a new week (organisers)

 Drop the task brief at `tasks/week-NN.pdf` (zero-padded).
 Open whatever tool